WebAssembly/spec/proposals/relaxed-simd/Overview.md

 These instructions have the same behavior as the non-relaxed instructions for lanes that are in the range of an `i32` (signed or unsigned depending on the instruction).
-For lanes that contain values which are out of bounds or NaN, the result is implementation-defined, either 0, or `INT32_MAX` for signed, and `UINT32_MAX` for unsigned.
+The result of lanes which contain NaN is implementation defined, either 0 or `INT32_MAX` for signed and `UINT32_MAX` for unsigned.
+The result of lanes which are out of bounds of `INT32` or `UINT32` is implementation defined, it can be either the saturated result or `INT32_MAX` for signed and `UINT32_MAX` for unsigned.

 ```python
 def relaxed_i32x4_trunc_f32x4_s(a : f32x4) -> i32x4: